Coping with cancer related hair loss

-Hair loss is one of the most well known side effects of cancer treatment.
+Hair loss is one of the most well known side effects of cancer treatment and coping with cancer related hair loss is a real struggle for many women.
 The extent of a patient’s hair loss can range from mild thinning, or patches to total hair loss.
-Chemotherapy is the treatment most likely to cause hair loss, but some other cancer drugs can also result in the hair thinning.
-It will depend on the type of drugs the patient is taking, the combination of drugs, the dose and the patient’s own particular sensitivity to the drug.
+Chemotherapy is the treatment most likely to cause hair loss.
+But some other cancer drugs can also result in the hair thinning.
+It will depend on the type of drugs the patient is taking.
+It is also depends on the combination of drugs, the dose and the patient’s own particular sensitivity to the drug.

 We know that it can be very upsetting if your hair falls out during cancer treatment.
 You may feel uncomfortable about how you look and worry about the way people will react to you.
-Family and friends may be upset when they see you and find it hard not to show this, which can be incredibly difficult and emotional for patients to deal with.
+Family and friends may be upset when they see you and find it hard not to show it.
+Which can be incredibly difficult and emotional for patients to deal with.

 It is possible to explore hair loss solutions before treatment starts to help you prepare with the practical and emotional effects of losing your hair.
 In this week’s blog we will look at some commonly asked questions and how Hair Solved may be able to help you find a hair loss solution that works for you.